-The following Management's Discussion and Analysis ("MD&A") of Cascade Copper Corp. (the "Company" or "Cascade") has been prepared by management, in accordance with the requirements of National Instrument 51-102 as of May 29, 2024, and should be read in conjunction with unaudited interim condensed financial statements of the Company for the three months ended March 31, 2024 and 2023, and the related notes contained therein, which have been prepared under International Financial Reporting Standards ("IFRS").
+The following Management's Discussion and Analysis ("MD&A") of Cascade Copper Corp. (the "Company" or "Cascade") has been prepared by management, in accordance with the requirements of National Instrument 51-102 as of August 29, 2024, and should be read in conjunction with unaudited interim condensed financial statements of the Company for the three and six months ended June 30, 2024 and 2023 and the audited financial statements for the year ended December 31, 2023, and the related notes contained therein, which have been prepared under International Financial Reporting Standards ("IFRS").
 The information contained herein is not a substitute for detailed investigation or analysis on any particular issue.
 The information provided in this document is not intended to be a comprehensive review of all matters and developments concerning the Company.